 Erie home prices are not only among the most expensive in Colorado, but Erie real estate also consistently ranks among the most expensive in America.

-Erie is a decidedly white-collar town, with fully 88.02% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Erie is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Erie who work in management occupations (15.71%), sales jobs (11.36%), and office and administrative support (10.38%).
+Because occupations involving physical labor dominate the local economy, Erie is generally considered to be a blue-collar town.
+0.00% of the Erie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Erie is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Erie who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Erie is a somewhat ethnically-diverse town.
 The people who call Erie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Erie residents report their race to be White, followed by Asian.
-Important ancestries of people in Erie include English, Irish, Italian, and Polish.
+Erie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.03% of the town’s residents.
+Important ancestries of people in Erie include German, English, Irish, Italian, and Polish.

 The most common language spoken in Erie is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Other Asian languages.